-If you can subsume, or may be actively needed, the larger size of the Galaxy S9 plus, then you do gain numerous benefits over the smaller S9 model.
+If you can subsume, or may be actively needed, the larger size of the Samsung Galaxy S9 Plus, then you do gain numerous benefits over the smaller S9 model.
 Yes, it prices more.
 However, it’s merely the more technically advanced and exciting device.

-The display remains the same as last year, therefore, choosing the Galaxy S9 plus gets you a 6.2in screen over the 5.8in display on the regular S9.
+The display remains the same as last year, therefore, choosing the Samsung Galaxy S9 Plus gets you a 6.2in screen over the 5.8in display on the regular S9.
 It’s Samsung’s currently trademark infinity display, so you get an 18.5:9 ratio and curved edges on each side.